gajus/waitehr/README.md

                                                                          [array]
   --follow-redirect    Defines if redirect responses should be followed
                        automatically.                                  [boolean]
+  --has-header         Expected header(s).
+If multiple headers are provided,
+                       then all of them must be contained in the response.
+                                                                         [array]
   --header             Extra header to include in the request when sending HTTP
                        to a server. <Header Key>: <Header Value>.        [array] --initial-delay      How many seconds to delay the first request.